 While this capability is only aesthetic, the user can always specify a color profile to suit the current mood.
 The author has been using the foxhound profile because he’s a geek for Metal Gear Solid and it’s a nice throwback to the interface used in Sons of the Patriots.
 Starting eavesarp while selecting a valid value to pass to the –color-profile option (-cp) results in a change of appearance.

-The remainder of this post will now focus on exploitation of SNACs, starting with a brief overview of how to alias network interfaces with multiple IP addresses.
+The remainder of this post will now focus on the exploitation of SNACs, starting with a brief overview of how to alias network interfaces with multiple IP addresses.

 Assigning additional IP addresses to a single NIC is known as IP aliasing.
 When an ARP request for a target IP assigned to that interface, static or alias, the host will respond with the same MAC address.
 It is this capability that allows us to abuse SNACs without having to poison the ARP cache of neighboring hosts.